 He was also deeply grateful for new sources of moral support.
 Earl on this came from (newly outed) Dr. Roy Clements, erstwhile pastor of Eden Baptis.
 Dr. Ralph Blair, founder of Evangelicals Concerned in New York (www.ecinc.org); Dr. Blair’s many years of experience as an evangelical Christian and professional psychotherapist supporting gay Christians had clearly borne good fruit that has lasted.
 It took until 2013 before Exodus North America—the largest coalition of ex-gay ministries—decided to close, for much the same reasons.

-Since the turn of the Millenium, Courage has continued to offer pastoral care and support to a great many gay Christians, coming mainly from evangelical backgrounds.
-Having felt destroyed by their Churches. these gay Christians are in the process of recovering their self-esteem and learning to accept their homosexuality as a gift from God.
+Jeremy & Paolo, July 2016 From the turn of the millenium until closing in September 2012, Courage continued to offer pastoral care and support to a great many gay Christians, mainly coming from evangelical backgrounds.
+Having felt destroyed by their churches where the ex-gay message was implicit, if they were to find acceptance, these gay Christians are in the process of recovering their self-esteem and learning to accept their same-sex orientation as a gift from God.

-(This biographical statement was written by Jeremy Marks.)
+(This revised biographical statement was written by Jeremy Marks.)